agostof/ImagebreedPy/README.md

 This attemps to implement Imagebreed's functionality using Python.

 This app servers static content downloaded from the Imagebreed app.
 It is currently setup to capture and forward requests in a Man-In-The-Middle fashion.
+Static content is served from the [site_root](site_root) directory.

 ## Starting server